 I mostly come here for extended Sunday afternoon walks, but due to its sheer infinite dimensions there are loads of people jogging and even mountainbiking in this urban jungle.
 Not to forget about the breathtaking and unique view of Rome you get from many parts of the Pineta Sacchetti.

 I personally just love the fact that I can wander around for hours in a national park, completely forgetting about where I actually am, while slightly lifting my head is enough to see the cupola of St. Peter’s and all the rest of the eternal city, reminding me of where I am again.
-This kind of opposition never fails to move me.
+This kind of contrast never fails to move me.